intelligent-machine-learning/dlrover/xpu_timer/README.md

 # xpu-timer: Easy Profiling for Distributed Training

-xpu-timer is a profiling tool specifically designed for **distributed training tasks**, offering the following features:
+xpu-timer is a profiling tool specifically designed for **distributed training tasks**, aimed at solving the following problems:
+- Difficulty in aggregating and analyzing performance for distributed tasks
+- Training slowdown and hotspot machine investigation
+- Training hangs

+offering the following features:

 - Aggregates and reports performance metrics for **matrix multiplication/collective communication/device memory** to Prometheus.
 - Dumps performance data for **matrix multiplication/collective communication/device memory**, provides timeline visualization, and basic performance analysis tools: